 With more than 5,000 images on line and more in its archive, GalleryO comprises a comprehensive visual record of the changing landscape of jazz and creative improvised music in North America and Europe.
 Combined with the thousands of reviews and reports by Ken Waxman, JazzWord is a prime source of information on the genre.

-Susan O’Connor has been following the international jazz, free jazz and improvised-music scenes with camera in hand for decades.
-In the early 1980s, when she was often the only (and usually the only female) photographer at gigs, she produced compelling black and white film images of jazz musicians in performance, inspired by the work of Herman Leonard, William Claxton and Francis Davis.
+With camera in hand, Susan O’Connor has been following the international jazz, free jazz and improvised-music scenes for decades.
+In the early 1980s, when she was often the only (and almost always the only female) photographer at gigs, she produced compelling black and white film images of jazz musicians in performance, inspired by the work of Americans Herman Leonard, William Claxton and Francis Davis, plus Toronto photographer Mark Miller.
 In the early 1990s, her journalist-husband Ken Waxman and friend David Groskind, a brilliant webmaster, launched JazzWord, with GalleryO becoming the exclusive online venue for O’Connor’s work.
 Her work has also been exhibited in several Toronto locations and published in numerous books, industry magazines, CDs and posters.

 Early in the 2000s, O’Connor began experimenting with digital cameras and shooting exclusively in colour, a change it has taken some time to embrace.
-With camera in hand, she continues listening and carefully watching performances to capture the feelings, spontaneity and passion she had been documenting and printing for years on film.
-Working in lighting and space situations of endless variety, musicians have continued to express their appreciation of her unobtrusive and consistent documentation of their work.
+Some digipix are converted to black and white to offset the effects of too-vibrant stage lighting.
+Nevertheless, she continues listening and carefully watching performances to capture the feelings, spontaneity and passion she had been documenting and printing for years on film.
+Working together in lighting and space situations of endless variety and lighting quality, musicians have continued to express their appreciation of her unobtrusive and consistent documentation of their work.

 Changing Venues, Changing Sounds